Brett-Kennedy/DatasetTester/README.md

 ```
 find_by_name(names_arr, problem_type)
 ```
 Identifies, but does not collect, the set of datasets meeting the specified set of names.
+In many cases, multiple versions of the same file may be returned.

 **Parameters**